dominicparga/osmgraphing/notes.md

   - implement tests comparing upcoming ch-dijkstra with normal dijkstra on isle-of-man
   - implement routing-tests for parsed pbf-files (just comparing src-id, dst-id and length)
 - Take results from actions of commit f28d88a for parsing-tests (fmi).
+- Test personalized routing explicitly using certain alpha-values and new expected paths.

 ### Extend configs